 Rather than listing your businesses’ strengths, people are more likely to be drawn to a visual reference or trigger to accompany your marketing.
 Customers like to know that real people work for you behind the brand as opposed to any random stock image.
 It presents a company with a face and shows that you genuinely have a concern for your employees.
 In the case of these two images above, a client can choose which image suits the idea of team-work better.

 We understand that clients need to create a library of usable images that can form part of their marketing strategy.
-A client may need an image for print in a brochure, the next day something to use for a Facebook or Instagram post and a similar image might be used on the client’s website.
+A client may need an image for print in a brochure, the next day something to use on Social Media for a Facebook or Instagram post and a similar image might be used on the client’s website.

 The magic formula for good professional photography is a comprehensive kit including back up cameras, lighting equipment and great technical knowledge mixed with an artistic eye to capture the right framing and interpret a brief expressly worked out with the client.